veecle/.github/profile/README.md

 # Veecle

-Our mission is to bridge the gap between existing supplier components and smart apps running on top through unified software framework.
+Our mission is to bridge the gap between existing supplier components and smart apps running on top through a unified software framework.
 We provide a platform to tackle next-gen automotive connected & security demands.

 ### AURIX™ Rust Startup Ecosystem